What does the Coastal Duck Derby benefit?

 What time is the Coastal Duck Derby?

-The Derby Celebration will start at 6:00 p.m. at Jungle Rapids Water Park (5320 Oleander Drive, please park in the field next to the park if the parking lot is full).
-There will be music, food, libations, and activities for kids and a pre-derby race.
+The Coastal Duck Derby will start on Friday, May 20, 2022 at 5:30 p.m. at Jungle Rapids Water Park (5320 Oleander Drive- please park in the field next to the park if the parking lot is full).
+There will be music, food, libations, and activities for kids.
 This is a casual event that will be fun for adults and kids of all ages.
-The water slides will be closed in preparation of the race.
+The water slides will be closed in preparation of the race; however, the kids splash pad will be open.
 The ducks will be launched down the blue water slide and begin racing around the lazy river at approximately 7:00 p.m.
-The first five to ten ducks through the finish line win the race and some amazing prizes.
-We reserved the right to race earlier than 7 p.m.
-If there is inclement weather.
+The first ducks over the finish line win the race and some amazing prizes.
+We reserve the right to race earlier than 7 p.m. if there is inclement weather in the forecast.
 We do this to ensure the safety of our guests and volunteers.

 What happens if it rains?

 Our ducks do not mind racing in the rain but they do not like thunder storms!
-In the event of rain, the race will go on but in the event of a thunder storm, we will follow Jungle Rapids policy in closing the park when lightning is detected.
-In the event of a complete “storm out”, we will race the very next day, at 7pm.
+In the event of rain, the race will go on but in the event of a thunder storm, we will follow Jungle Rapids' policy in closing the park when lightning is detected.
+In the event of a complete “storm out”, the race will be conducted virtually.

 How will I know if my duck wins?